surma/surma.dev/content/things/rust-to-webassembly.md

 Now that we've done pretty much everything the hard way, we have earned a look at the easy way of writing Rust for WebAssembly, which is using [wasm-bindgen].

-wasm-bindgen provides a macro that does a lot of heavy lifting under the hood.
-Any function that you want to export, you annotate with the `#[wasm_bindgen]` macro.
-This macro adds the same compiler directives we added manually earlier in this article.
-But that’s not what I mean by heavy lifting.
-For every function that you want to export from your Wasm module, wasm_bindgen generates another function that returns a descriptor of your function.
+They key feature of wasm-bindgen is the `#[wasm_bindgen]` macro that you put on every function that you want to be exported.
+This macro adds the same compiler directives we added manually earlier in this article, but it does something way more useful in addition to that:

-For example, if we wanted to export our `add` function from above, the macro emits another function called `__wbindgen_describe_add` and exports it.
-If you invoke `__wbindgen_describe_add`, it returns the descriptor in a [numeric representation][wasm-bindgen descriptor].
-The descriptor is nothing else than a more detailed version of the function's signature.
-For example, our `add` function returns this descriptor:
+For example, if we add the macro to our `add` function from above, it emits another function called `__wbindgen_describe_add` and exports it.
+This function returns the a description of the function's signature in a [numeric format][wasm-bindgen descriptor].
+The descriptor of our `add` function looks like this:

 ```
 Function(